Tagging Your Items

 - When pricing bedding as a set, please print multiple tags for each item stating item 1 of 4, 2 of 4, etc.

-- Feel free to attach a list which describes all the pieces included in the set.
+- Feel free to attach a list or picture which describes all the pieces included in the set.

 - Bedding that can be opened and looked at will sell better.
 Please refrain from taping bags shut.

 - Items that aren’t part of a set should be hung.